Timbaland: 2006–2011

 "Morning After Dark" featuring SoShy and Nelly Furtado is the lead single from Timbaland's third studio album.
 The song was written by Tim Mosley, Jerome Harmon, Deborah Epstein, Michelle Bell, Keri Hilson, Nelly Furtado, James Washington, John Maultsby and produced by Timbaland and Jroc.
 The single premiered on October 16, 2009, on Ryan Seacrest's KIIS-FM radio show, On-Air with Ryan Seacrest with Timbaland describing it as the kick-off song from the project.
 Following her performance, the song was sent for radio adds on May 25.
 The song peaked in the top 10 of the Billboard Hot 100.
 With this success, the song became Sparks' fifth consecutive top 20 hit and third nonconsecutive top 10 hit.
 On May 24, Sparks headed to Europe to begin promotion for the single.
 "Say Something" featuring Canadian rapper Drake was released to US iTunes on November 3, 2009.
 It was officially sent to U.S. radio on January 5, 2010.
 It is the album's second single and reached number 23 on the Hot 100, making it the second most successful single on the album.
 "Carry Out" featuring Justin Timberlake is the third single from the album but was initially only released in the U.S. It was sent to US radio on December 1, 2009.
 It is the most successful single on the album, peaking at number 11 on the Billboard Hot 100.
 The music video premiered on February 18, 2010.
 It was released as the third UK single on April 26, 2010.
 "If We Ever Meet Again" featuring Katy Perry is the album's fourth single.
 The music video premiered on January 18, 2010.
 In the UK, it was released February 15, 2010.

 Timbaland produced Chris Cornell's 2009 album Scream.
 Shakira was asked to record vocals on the song "Give It Up to Me" to be included on Timbaland's forthcoming album but it was placed on her third studio album She Wolf and released as the second US single instead.
 One of the songs Timbaland had produced for Beyoncé's 2008 album I Am...
 Sasha Fierce was reworked by Keri Hilson and Jay-Z for Shock Value II but not included.
 He was a guest host of WWE's Raw on December 28, 2009.
 Timbaland appeared on March 25, 2010, episode (titled "Blowback") of FlashForward as an evidence agent.
-His songs "Morning After Dark" and "Symphony" appear on the video game Def Jam: Underground.